Jeroendevr/programming-engineer-website/docs/blog/posts/__super()__ considers a case for dependency injection.md

 # `__super()__`
 If you haven't seen and used `__super()__` before, see the video from Hettinger or the [docs.python](https://docs.python.org/3.13/library/functions.html#super) .
 In short returns a object that delegates method calls to a parent or sibling of the same type.
 # Dependency Injection
 For those unaware of the term Dependency Injection or DI for short.
-It is a pattern to to decouple dependencies (it can be a database, file, class or function) from a certain interpretation.
+It is a pattern to to decouple dependencies (it can be a database, file, class or function) from a certain implementation.
 So it makes it easier to test or to change later on.
 # Reason to use `__super()__`
 For a small project (<150 hrs) I was working on, I wanted to achieve the following
 - Write production code (obviously)
 - Write Tests (Unit and Integration)
 - Unit Tests should be independent from production
 - Writing tests should be easy
-- No clunky adjustment to production code in order to make the testing easy 1
+- No clunky adjustment to production code in order to make the testing easy [^1]
 - Unittest should be fast
 - Tests should be independent of production data